 - Dress for active participation.
 Our classes are creative, active places with movement, glue, paint, games, etc.

 - Familiarize yourself with the regular activities of the classes.
 Talk with your child and the teachers about the activities in the class.
 Keep informed through the newsletter, and participate in church events together.

 - Share your own religious beliefs with your children.
 We encourage you to learn along with your child as you take a spiritual journey together.
 Support and encourage your child, wherever they are on the religious journey.
 Recognize that your child’s religious needs may differ from your own.
 Many children have a need for ritual, structure, and definitive answers to difficult questions.
 Seek out the answers and support you need.
 Although you are your children’s primary religious educator, you are not alone!

 - Share some of your time and talents.
 Parental involvement is a key ingredient to your child’s positive experience at church and the success of our program.
 When you are connected and having fun, so will your child.

 - Always feel free to call on the religious education staff, teacher, minister, or Lifelong Learning committee member with your questions, comments, or concerns.

-Thank you for your support, your participation is greatly appreciated.
-We look forward to our upcoming year!
+Thank you for your support, your participation is greatly appreciated!